-With extensive production there was a need for test and pre-delivery flying and this became possible from a nearby field.
-However, this proved too small and the authorities developed a more suitable airfield (known as Alexandra Park) which it established as an 'Acceptance Park' and onward delivery depot for the onward transport to the Royal Flying Corps around the UK.
+With the extensive increases in production, there was an urgent need for test and pre-delivery flying and this became possible from a nearby field.
+However, this soon proved too small and the authorities developed a more suitable airfield (known as Alexandra Park) which it established as an 'Acceptance Park' and onward delivery depot for deliveries to the Royal Flying Corps around the UK.

-This was an extremely busy period for the aircraft workers of Manchester and many facilities operated 24 hours-a-day, 7 days a week.
+This was an extremely busy period for the aircraft workers of Manchester and many associated manufacturing facilities were being operated 24 hours-a-day, 7 days a week.

-Newton Heath meanwhile survived, sustained by piece work and with repairs to the decommissioned Avro 504s which it converted into civillian and commercial mail carrier variants.
-Aircraft were then transferred by lorry to the local railway depot for onward delivery to the various Acceptance Parks around the UK.
+Newton Heath survived however, sustained by piece-work and with repairs to the decommissioned Avro 504s, which it converted into civilian and commercial mail carrier variants.
+After the necessary modifications, aircraft were transferred by lorry the short distance to the local railway depot for onward delivery to various Acceptance Parks around the UK.

-In August 1920, a controlling interest in Avro was acquired by Crossley Motors who desperately needed production space for their range of motor cars.
-Newton Heath also became the Avro Head Office on 23rd August 1920 and it was ideally placed to start creating motor bodies for cars, coaches and military lorries.
-The Crossley 25/30 saloon was achieving excellent sales and Newton Heath predominantly manufactured all the bodies for this model.
-The factory also supplemented the finances in other ways such as the production of a variety of toys, tin baths, bassinets and a particularly good billiards table.
+In August 1920, a controlling interest in Avro was acquired by Crossley Motors who desperately needed additional production space for their range of motor cars.
+Newton Heath became the Avro Head Office on 23rd August 1920 and in addition to managing the day to day business, it was ideally placed to start fashioning new design motor bodies for cars, coaches and military lorries.
+At the time, the Crossley 25/30 saloon was achieving excellent sales and Newton Heath predominantly manufactured all the bodies for this model.
+The factory also supplemented the companies finances in other ways such as the production of a variety of children's toys, tin baths, bassinets and a particularly good range of billiard tables.

-Crossley later hit difficulties in 1928 after an ill-judged merger with Willys Overland, an American automobile manufacturer.
-This saw Crossley sell their stake in Avro to Armstrong Siddeley.
+Crossley Motors later hit difficulties during 1928 after an ill-judged merger with Willys Overland, an American automobile manufacturer.
+The financial crisis saw Crossley forced to sell their stake in Avro to Armstrong Siddeley.

 Besides the excellent Avian, other types built at Newton Heath included three-engine aircraft such as the Avro Five, Six and Eighteen, all named as per the number of passengers carried.